is a Star Wars

 .
 Sometime after Star Wars: The Clone Wars

 , Ahsoka Tano is attacked by Clone Troopers carrying out Order 66.
-Fortunately, a strange device Ahsoka was investigating turns on and spirits her away.
+Fortunately, a strange device Ahsoka was investigating is activated during the attack and spirits her away.

 After getting her bearings, Ahsoka discovers she is in Number 4 Privet Drive, and finds a four year old Harry currently alone while the Dursley's left for the weekend.
 Naturally, Ahsoka takes Harry and adopts him, while teaching him the ways of The Force